open-component-model/ocm-spec/doc/introduction/component_versions.md

 The *component* itself just describes a globally unique identity with a dedicated meaning (the purpose a dedicated version of this component can be used for).
-The *component version* describes dedicated versions of a component with all the concrete artifact required to install this version.
+The *component version* describes dedicated versions of a component with all the concrete artefact required to install this version.

 In this sense a component version is a software-bill-of-delivery (SBOD).
-It describes delivery and installation artifacts together with metadata.
-It does not contain formal descriptions of the decomposition of such artifacts, like packages or modules used to compose/build an artifact (typically meant with the term SBOM).
+It describes delivery and installation artefacts together with metadata.
+It does not contain formal descriptions of the decomposition of such artefacts, like packages or modules used to compose/build an artefact (typically meant with the term SBOM).

-A component version consists of a set of [technical artifacts](../specification/elements/README.md#artifact-access), e.g. docker images, helm charts, binaries, configuration data etc. Such artifacts are called [**resources**](../specification/elements/README.md#resources).
+A component version consists of a set of [technical artefacts](../specification/elements/README.md#artefact-access), e.g. docker images, helm charts, binaries, configuration data etc. Such artefacts are called [**resources**](../specification/elements/README.md#resources).
 Resources are usually build or packaged from something, e.g. code in a git repo,  named [**sources**](../specification/elements/README.md#sources).

 In the Open Component Model a component version is described by a [**Component Descriptor**](../specification/elements/README.md#component-descriptor).
 It describes the resources, sources and aggregated other component versions belonging to a particular component version.

-It not only describes identities for contained artifacts, but the real truth, by additionally carrying access information for the technical content behind an artifact.
-Therefore, given the access to a component descriptor also provides access to the content of the described artifacts.
+It not only describes identities for contained artefacts, but the real truth, by additionally carrying access information for the technical content behind an artefact.
+Therefore, given the access to a component descriptor also provides access to the content of the described artefacts.

-The model definition provides means to handle the [transport](transports.md) of component versions from one environment into another by adapting the artifact access information, accordingly, without invalidation potential signatures.
-Therefore, the access information given by a component descriptor always provides environment local information, which enables tools working (e.g. deployment tools) with it to always access described artifacts from locations applicable for the actual environment.
+The model definition provides means to handle the [transport](transports.md) of component versions from one environment into another by adapting the artefact access information, accordingly, without invalidation potential signatures.
+Therefore, the access information given by a component descriptor always provides environment local information, which enables tools working (e.g. deployment tools) with it to always access described artefacts from locations applicable for the actual environment.

 For the three components in our sample software product mentioned above, one component descriptor exists for every component version, the frontend, backend and monitoring stack.